 The company has an academy to offer a wireless technology educational training course and an innovation program.
-The education course covers in-depth algorithm design topics of practical wireless systems, for students and engineers who plan to develop expertise in algorithm designs and wireless system development.
-The innovation program covers recent technologies and innovations in general wireless industrial research fields.
+The education course covers in-depth algorithm and hardware design of practical wireless systems, for students and engineers who plan to develop expertise in wireless system and hardware development.
+The innovation program covers technologies and innovations in wireless system and hardware in industrial applications.

-Students and engineers are welcome to participate in the industrial course and innovation program to learn the principles of algorithms and recent technology development in this technology area.
+Students and engineers are welcome to participate in the industrial course and innovation program to learn the principles of algorithms, the hardware development, and recent technology development in this technology area.

 Course: Principles of Wireless Systems with Examples from 5G, LTE and Wi-Fi